Re: Factor

 #language

-An article about Left to Right Programming was posted a few days ago with a good discussion on Hacker News.
+An article about Left to Right Programming was posted a few days ago with a good discussions on Hacker News and on Lobsters.
 It’s a nice read with some syntax examples in different languages looking at some code blocks that are structured left-to-right or right-to-left.

 We can look at a few of the shared examples and think about how they might look like naturally in Factor, which inherits a natural data flow style due to the nature of being a concatenative language.